 Optional macOS Service for use in web browsers which copies the current URL, switches to MacYTDL and sets name of the video file to be downloaded.

 All components downloaded and installed by MacYTDL, which can be controlled by the user.
 Component updates available in the app.

 A separate log file is retained for each download enabling problem solving if a download fails.

 Has a built-in uninstaller which moves all components to Trash.

 Click and drag MacYTDL to any location - it's best to use the Applications folder.

-Click on "Yes" to install components and create a preferences folder when asked.
+Click on "Yes" to install various components and create a preferences folder when asked.

 When main UI is displayed copy a video URL in your web browser, paste into the dialog and click on "Download".

 New "Show settings before downloading" function.

 Bug fixes:ABC iView shows dialog improved; iView "Extras" available for download, embedding subtitles should work, enabled "Keep original file" function to apply to subtitles file.